KevinMLanderos/NetBio/README.md

 Here we show the merged network from the 3 previous ones.
 Viral proteins are highlighted in color meant, human proteins in purple ans drugs in red.
 ![png](img/merge.png)

-The we show the giant components of the merged network, it follows the same color code:
+Then we show the giant components of the merged network, it follows the same color code:
 ![png](img/merge_gc.png)

 ## Bonus